Likud: Ideological positions

 Likud emphasizes national security policy based on a strong military force when threatened with continued enmity against Israel.
 It has shown reluctance to negotiate with its neighbors whom it believes continue to seek the destruction of the Jewish state, that based on the principle of the party founder Menachem Begin concerning the preventive policy to any potential attacks on State of Israel.
-Its suspicion of neighboring Arab nations' intentions, however, has not prevented the party from reaching agreements with the Arabs, such as the 1979 peace treaty with Egypt.
-Likud's willingness to enter mutually accepted agreements with the Arabs over the years is related to the formation of other right-wing parties.
+Its suspicion of neighboring Arab nations' intentions, however, has not prevented the party from reaching agreements with Israel's neighbors, such as the 1979 peace treaty with Egypt.
+Likud's willingness to enter mutually accepted agreements with neighboring countries over the years is related to the formation of other right-wing parties.
 Like other right-wing parties in Israel, Likud politicians have sometimes criticized particular Supreme Court decisions, but it remains committed to rule of law principles that it hopes to entrench in a written constitution.

 As of 2014, the party remains divided between moderates and hard-liners.

 Likud is considered to be the leading party in the national camp in Israeli politics.